Top 10 Countries with the Best Food

 If you want to enjoy the freshest, tastiest, most distinct, interesting, and diverse array of flavors and aromas your senses will ever experience, then please do yourself a favor and visit the Land of Smiles.

-The pastries that they have in Korea are really different.
+The pastries in Korea are really different.
 Their combinations are unique.
-I have also tasted other simpler foods, such as Kimbap, which I highly recommend, along with neng myung, which is cold noodle.
-Korean food, in the easiest way to express, is wonderful to my taste buds.
+I have also tasted other, simpler foods, such as Kimbap, which I highly recommend, along with naengmyeon, which is a cold noodle dish.
+Korean food, in the easiest way to express it, is wonderful to my taste buds.

 Greek food is not only tasty but also of far better quality than that of any other European country.
 A few examples: